 How to access our services

-Threshold has three offices in Cork, Dublin and Galway covering the country, where trained staff in our Tenancy Protection, Advice and Access Housing Unit services provide free and independent advice and advocacy to tenants experiencing housing problems particularly those at risk of homelessness.
+Threshold has three offices in Cork, Dublin and Galway, where trained staff provide free and independent advice and advocacy to tenants experiencing housing problems particularly those at risk of homelessness.
 We do not provide legal advice, our advice is our interpretation of the relevant legislation, policies and practices.
-If you require legal advice we advise that you contact a solicitor.
+If you require legal advice, we advise that you contact a solicitor.

-Threshold does not provide an advice service for landlords and would recommend contacting one of the many landlord organisiations or seeking legal advice.
+Threshold does not provide an advice service for landlords and would recommend contacting one of the many landlord organisations or seek legal advice.

-As a charity, our services are structured to make the most out of limited resources and our focus is upon clients with serious housing problems and at risk of homelessness and need our help the most and do not have the capacity to take action on their own behalf or the resources for accessing professional assistance.
+As a charity, our services are structured to make the most out of limited resources.
+Our focus is upon clients, with serious housing problems and at risk of homelessness, those who need our help the most, and those who do not have the capacity to take action on their own behalf or the resources for accessing professional assistance.

 - Arrange an appointment

 *Our advice centres are closed on public holidays and an emergency service for threatened illegal evictions operates over the Christmas holidays.

 Our website provides a wide range of information 24/7 covering the main rights and obligations in private rented accommodation and advice on how to resolve problems.
 You will also be able to access links and downloads to additional information.